jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         )

   YES!
 I am green, with a way to randomly test if the duration function can calculate the sleep duration given any random ``sleep`` and ``wake`` hour.
 What a beautiful life!
-* I could rewrite the solution I have in a way that tries to explain what is happening to someone who does not know how to index a list or use `int <https://docs.python.org/3/library/functions.html?highlight=int#int>`_  or `split <https://docs.python.org/3/library/stdtypes.html#str.split>`_.
-What do you think?
+* I could rewrite the solution I have in a way that tries to explain what is happening to someone who does not know how to index a list or use `int <https://docs.python.org/3/library/functions.html?highlight=int#int>`_  or `split <https://docs.python.org/3/library/stdtypes.html#str.split>`_

   .. code-block:: python